InvestedBrick/BrickOS/README.md

-**Brick OS** is a work-in-progress 32-bit operating system created mainly for learning purposes.
+**Brick OS** is a work-in-progress 64-bit operating system created mainly for learning purposes.

 # Branches
 The normal branch where I will be writing everything in C will be `main`

-The branch `unstable` is mostly for testing and trying to write this in `Brick-Lang`
+The branch `unstable` is mostly for testing and trying to write this in `Brick-Lang` (currently abandoned, may cross-compile it one day)

-I am currently rewriting this OS for a 64 bit architechture which is happening on the `x64_port` branch

 # Building